maddoxyuan1202/LinearProgram_Solver/README.md

 # LinearProgram_Solver
-An Everything Website for linear programming.
+An Everything Website for linear programming with 2 sources: LP-solver and GLPK.

 Designed by 3 USC EE students.

 ## Linear Programming Introduction
 A technique for the optimization of a linear objective function, subject to linear equality and linear inequality constraints
 ![LP-example](/LP_example.png)
-## What we have done
+## Highlighted features

 * Implement the backend by solving linear programs in two different sources: javescript-lp-solver and GLPK
 * Develop frontend webpages by bootstrap4, html, css, containing ellipse, tab and IO user interfaces